message/iata/IR.md

-Published 10.01.2022
+Published 17.01.2022
-1. Passengers arriving from or who have transited through Botswana, Denmark, Eswatini, France, Lesotho, Malawi, Mozambique, Namibia, Norway, South Africa, United Kingdom and Zimbabwe in the past 14 days are not allowed to enter.
+1. Passengers arriving from or who have transited through Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe in the past 14 days are not allowed to enter.
 - This does not apply to nationals and residents of Iran.
 2. Passengers entering or transiting through Iran, must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in English or approved by an Iranian consulate.
 - This does not apply to passengers 12 years and younger.